ruchanimbalkar/countries-app-fall-2025/version-4/README.md

   - Set up your schema (create the 3 tables and insert rows of sample data)
   - Confirm that the data was inserted successfully

+### In your `version-4` folder, create a `client` and `server` folder
+The `client` folder will contain all the frontend code, and the `server` folder will contain all of the backend server/API code.

-### Copy your files over from `version-3` to `version-4`
+### Copy your files over from `version-3` to the `client` folder in `version-4`
-1. Copy all of the files from your `version-3` folder and paste them into your `version-4` folder
+1. Copy all of the files from your `version-3` folder and paste them into the `client` folder in your `version-4` folder.
+This `client` folder will contain the frontend of your Version 4.
-1. Push your code to Github!
-Your `version-3` code will serve as the starting point for `version-4`.

 ### Connect your frontend to your backend
-1. In your `version-4` folder, locate your `vite.config.js` file.
+1. In your `client` folder in the `version-4` folder, locate your `vite.config.js` file.
 2. Update your `vite.config.js` file so that it fetches data from `http://localhost:3000/` as the base URL

-### Set up your server in the `server-local` folder
+### Set up your `server` folder
-1. In the terminal, `cd` into your `server-local` folder
+1. In the terminal, `cd` into your `server` folder in the `version-4` folder
-2. In the `server-local` folder, run `npm init -y` to create your `package.json` file, which will contain your project's information and list of dependencies
+2. In the `server` folder, run `npm init -y` to create your `package.json` file, which will contain your project's information and list of dependencies
 3. Add `"type": "module"` as a property to the `package.json` file
-4. In the `server-local` folder, run `npm install express` and `npm install pg`.
+4. In the `server` folder, run `npm install express` and `npm install pg`.
 Once you do that, you should see `express` and `pg` listed as dependencies in your `package.json`.
-5. In the `server-local` folder, create a `.gitignore` file.
+5. In the `server` folder, create a `.gitignore` file.
 In this file, list the following files that Git should ignore:

         node_modules
         config.js

-6. In the `server-local` folder, create a `src` folder
+6. In the `server` folder, create a `src` folder
 7. In the `src` folder, create a file called `index.js`.
 This file is where you will write your server code!

 ### Connect your Neon-hosted PostgreSQL database to your Express server
-1. In the `src` folder, create a file called `config.js`.
+1. In the `src` folder in the `server` folder, create a file called `config.js`.
 This file is where you will put your database access credentials.
 2. Copy the code from the `config.js` file for your `06-recipe-API-server-SQL` project.
-Paste that code into the `config.js` file in your `server-local` folder.
+Paste that code into the `config.js` file in your `server` folder.
 3. Next, you need to get your Neon database's Connection string.
 To do this, go to the Neon.tech website and open up your Neon project.
 You should see a 'Connect to your database' section where you can click on the Connect button.

     <img width="439" height="453" alt="Connect to the Neon database on your Neon project's dashboard" src="https://github.com/user-attachments/assets/c7c37881-3b58-4329-8078-a8cfab02f85d" />